Only 7% of women birth at home, yet in the majority of cases, it’s safer and has less chance of intervention and cross-infection than hospital births.

 - You want a drug-free birth experience

-- You want minimal disruption to your family life before, during and after the birth
+- Minimal disruption to your family life before, during and after the birth is preferred

-- You prefer the thought of labouring in familiar surroundings
+- The thought of labouring in familiar surroundings provides comfort

 - You have concerns about the discomfort or danger of travelling to hospital in labour